• Skip to primary navigation

 End.

 So, my thoughts?
-I’d rather fork out an extra RM40 and gorge myself on some free flow wagyu beef at Hanare @ The Intermark.
-However, I did get to eat for free here so I’d better stop with the complains.
+I’d rather fork out an extra RM40 and gorge myself on some free-flow wagyu beef at Hanare @ The Intermark.
+However, I did get to eat for free here so I’d better stop with the complaints.

 Have you guys been to Vasco’s recently?
 Were you let down in a similar fashion?